 Key events: Ming dynasty was last ethnic Han dynasty of China.
 First period of this dynasty can be seen as still prosperous for China but in later period China started to stagnate as we will see.

 Ming dynasty inherited territories of Yuan dynasty except parts of Manchuria, Mongolia, Xinjiang which will be regained later.
 Some areas of Xinjiang and Manchuria were under direct rule of Ming emperor.
-Parts of Manchuria was governed by Jurchens( Manchus).
+Parts of Manchuria was governed by Jurchens( Manchus) while some other Manchu states recognized supremacy of Ming same as some Turkic tribes of West.
 Tibet was not under direct control by Ming troops but was in tributary relation and didnt exist as one territorial unit.
 It was divided on 5 parts where each lord had limited sovereignty since local religious authorities and local aristocrats were more powerful.
 They were paying tribute to Ming court and Ming court interfered in lobbying in favor of religious sects that they favored.
 Few times Ming court sent military visits to Tibet.

 During Hongwu rule Han Chinese and Hui Muslims were settling in Yunnan and Guizhou provinces in order to outbalance Miao and other ethnic minorities.
 Many of Uighurs living in parts of Xinjiang and Qinghai voluntarily accepted Ming rule.